CW3E/MET-tools/Grid-Stat/README.md

 There are two differences in running this workflow on preprocessed background data from global models such as GFS and the deterministic ECMWF.
-Firstly, for files of the form `*_24QPF_YYYYMMDDHH_FZZZ.nc` one does not need to run the cf compliant conversion as above for the NRT data.
+Firstly, for files of the form `*_24QPF_YYYYMMDDHH_FZZZ.nc` one does not need to run the cf-compliant conversion as above for the NRT data.
 Secondly, the accumulation has already been computed in the above file.
 In this respect, `${CMP_ACC}` should be set equal to `FALSE` in the `batch_gridstat.sh` settings above.
 However, in all